-If I Shovel It Out, I Own the Space
+If I Shovel out My Car, I Own the Space

 A Fight Waiting to Happen

 Winter brings out the devil in people over one specific issue.
 After a snowstorm, who owns the spot after you have shoveled out your car?
-There are those who firmly believe that if they shovel their car out after a snowstorm, they own the space, and have the right to reserve their space by putting something there while they are away.
+There are those who firmly believe that if they shovel their car out after a snowstorm, they own the space.
+They then have the right to reserve their space by putting something there while they are away.

 The opponents of that belief say that while the person is at work, the space shoveled out should be available.
 No one should claim public space as their own, whether or not they shovel it out.

 Either way, protecting one’s parking space after a snowstorm can and has made enemies out of neighbors, and causes controversy anywhere snow blows on the ground.
 Snow removal is a problem.
 Saving a shoveled out parking space is a bigger problem.
+Especially on a street where everyone has a vehicle.
 There still isn’t an answer to this practice, which first began in the 1950’s.

 How It All Started